List of states and federal territories of Malaysia by household income

-This article contains lists of Malaysian states and federal territories by monthly household income, based on the latest survey conducted by Department of Statistics Malaysia in 2022.
+This article contains lists of Malaysian states and federal territories by monthly household income, based on the latest survey conducted by Department of Statistics Malaysia in 2024.

-As of 31 October 2023, 1 Malaysian ringgit (symbol: RM, currency code: MYR) was equivalent to 0.21 US dollar or 0.20 Euros.
-In 2022, Malaysia's mean monthly household income stood at RM8,479 (US$1,781).
+As of 30 November 2024, 1 Malaysian ringgit (symbol: RM, currency code: MYR) was equivalent to 0.25 US dollar or 0.20 Euros.
+In 2024, Malaysia's mean monthly household income stood at RM8,479 (US$1,781).
 Median monthly household income in Malaysia within the same year was RM6,338 (US$1,331).

+Kuala Lumpur, Selangor and Johor have the highest average household income in Malaysia as of 2024, all of which surpassed the threshold of RM10,000.

 Background

 The Department of Statistics Malaysia (DOSM) has been conducting the Household Income Survey (HIS) since 1973, and then twice in every five years.
 Apart from determining the economic well-being of the population in all Malaysian states through this survey, HIS plays a role in collecting information on income distribution patterns of Malaysian households.
 DOSM highlights that the collection of household income statistics shows a better economic indicator in determining the country's economic policies, rather than individual wages as majority of Malaysians live as households.